joseronierison/tetris_in_go/docs/adr/002_board_data_structure.md

 There is a need for a representation of a board that enables both to draw the board and compute it physics.

-It should be easy to draw it since it will happens in each game frame (tick) and easy to compute the game rules.
+It should be easier to draw since it will happens in each game frame (tick) and easy to compute the game rules.

 ## Decision